wxy20850606/wxy20850606.github.io/content/posts/2025/09/investing-principle.md

 “In investing, I only buy with a margin of safety.
 I avoid the temptation of chasing quick money — buying low, selling high, or jumping on every dip.
 I keep 20–30% in cash.
 And I measure my performance by inner peace and clarity, not just by gains.
 Charlie Munger said, *‘The big money is not in the buying and selling, but in the waiting.’* Discipline is what makes waiting possible.
-In life, my discipline is waking up at 3 or 4 a.m., walking 15,000 steps, doing weight training 3 times a week, writing every day, and uploading videos daily.
+In life, my discipline is waking up at 3 or 4 a.m., walking 15,000 steps daily, weight training three times a week, writing every day, and uploading videos consistently.
 Discipline is not a cage.
 Discipline is freedom.
 It makes life fulfilling, not empty.”

 ---